ubccr/xdmod/docs/howto-normalized-avg-processors.md

+The "Job Size: Normalized" statistic in the Jobs realm was removed from the default list of statistics in version 11.5.0 of Open XDMoD.
+The statistic was removed because the values displayed in XDMoD were incorrect if the resource size changed during the plotted time period.
+The statistic computation also did not produce a physically meaningful numerical values except when grouping by or filtering by resource.

-The "Job Size: Normalized" statistic can be restored if you modify/add the following JSON and SQL files to your installation of Open XDMoD.
-The files are located in `/etc/xdmod` unless you used a different prefix when installing Open XDMoD (e.g., `/opt/xdmod-{{ page.sw_version }}/etc`).
+The recommended way to report on this type of statistic in Open XDMoD 11.5+ is to use the Data Analytics Framework to compute the normalization factor.
+However, the "Job Size: Normalized" statistic can be restored to the  Open XDMoD portal by making the following changes to  configuration files in your installation of Open XDMoD.
+For an RPM-based install, these files are located in `/etc/xdmod`.
+For a source code install they are located in the`/etc` directory under the installation location.

 1. Add the following to `datawarehouse.d/ref/Jobs-statistics.json`:
 ```json